General Terms and Conditions

 4. Liability of third parties

-4.2 The client indemnifies Schaap et al. against all claims of third parties which are related to an assignment as referred to in 2.1 and/or to services rendered for the client, unless those claims ensue from wilful misconduct, gross negligence or wilful recklessness of Schaap et al. Also defence costs incurred by Schaap et al. against such claims of third parties are borne by the client.
+4.2 The client indemnifies Schaap et al. against all claims by third parties relating to an assignment and/or services rendered for the client.
+Also defence costs incurred by Schaap et al. against such claims by third parties are borne by the client.